dr-natetorious/book-Fuzz_Testing/Chapters/2_libFuzzer.md

 **Systematic Methodology for Novel Vulnerabilities:**

-The detection framework you've built provides methodology for discovering vulnerability classes beyond the four patterns covered.
+The detection framework you've built provides a methodology for discovering vulnerability classes beyond the four patterns covered.
 When new attack techniques emerge, the same approach applies: identify input boundaries, understand exploitation indicators, implement appropriate monitoring, and generate structured inputs that explore the vulnerability space.

 Security testing through libFuzzer transforms vulnerability discovery from reactive investigation to proactive verification.
 Instead of learning about security issues through incident response, you systematically verify that your input processing logic handles malicious input safely.

 Your security testing expertise now includes both the technical implementation skills and the analytical methodology needed to discover critical vulnerabilities before they affect production systems.
-This proactive security verification capability provides protection against the attack patterns that have historically caused significant security incidents in Java applications.
+This proactive security verification capability protects the attack patterns that have historically caused significant security incidents in Java applications.